hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-01-compiling-managed-modules.md

 This gives .NET:
 * Portability
-* Runtime verification
+* Runtime checks
 * GC memory management
 * Runtime optimizations
-* Safer execution
+* Safer execution patterns

-C++/CLI was historically the only language capable of mixing managed and unmanaged code in the same module.
-Modern .NET instead promotes clearer separation using:
+C++/CLI historically mixed managed and unmanaged code in the same module.
+Modern .NET typically uses clearer boundaries:
-* P/Invoke
-* Reverse P/Invoke
+* P/Invoke and reverse P/Invoke
 * Function pointers (`delegate*`)
-* NativeAOT interop
+* NativeAOT-focused interop

-## Security: DEP and ASLR
+## Security: DEP/NX and ASLR (OS-Level)

-All managed modules automatically benefit from OS-level security features:
-* **Data Execution Prevention (DEP)**
-* **Address Space Layout Randomization (ASLR)**

-These are enforced by Windows, Linux, and macOS, and require no explicit configuration from .NET developers.
+.NET applications generally benefit from OS-level mitigations such as DEP/NX and ASLR depending on the OS and deployment model.
+These are primarily enforced at the **process/OS** level rather than being properties of IL modules themselves.

 ---

 ### Summary

-The foundational idea introduced in the original CLR — compiling high-level language code into **IL + metadata** — remains the core of modern .NET.
+The original CLR idea—compiling high-level code into **IL + metadata**—remains central to modern .NET.

-But the ecosystem has evolved dramatically:
+What changed significantly is the ecosystem around it:
-* Cross-platform file formats (PE, ELF, Mach-O)
+* Cross-platform hosting and deployment options
-* Roslyn and advanced compiler tooling
+* Roslyn-era compiler tooling
-* Tiered JIT + OSR runtime optimizations
+* Tiered JIT + OSR optimizations
 * NativeAOT native-only binaries
-* Cleaner interop models
+* Cleaner, more explicit interop patterns

-Even with these advancements, the managed module remains the fundamental building block of .NET execution.
+Even with these advancements, IL + metadata remain the foundation of the managed execution model.